Aggry beads

 Aggry beads (also spelled aggri beads or aggrey beads) are a type of decorated glass bead from Ghana, used by West Africans as ornaments in necklaces, bracelets and other jewelry.

 Aggry beads are also called Koli, Cori, Kor, Segi, Accori, or Ekeur.
+They were also referred to by the indigenous people by several other names like Buta, or Kor-pa as they were called in the Fante (or Fanti) dialect of Ghana.

-They are often used for medicinal purposes, as it is believed that they have magical powers.
+They are often used for medicinal purposes, as it is believed that they have spiritual significance.
+They are a significant aspect of modern prenatal and postnatal care, as they are highly valued for protection against illness and misfortune.